What is a prenuptial agreement?

 - Your fiancées approximate income during the past and current year; and

 - Other obvious and typically known information about you and your fiancée.

-In order for an agreement to be fully binding in Florida, you should make full financial disclosure.
+In order for an agreement to be fully binding in Florida, it is recommended and often required that both parties make full financial disclosure of net worth and income.
 In order to address that topic, we typically add to the agreement a net worth and income statement for both sides.
 Accordingly, if someone argues many years later that someone did not provide full financial disclosure at the time of the signing of the agreement, then we show that it was attached.
-Thus, it does not become a he-said, she-said kind of a scenario.
+Thus, it does not become a he-said, she-said type of a scenario.